TheOnionBay/TORrents/onion-routing.md

 2) The tracker creates a new CircuitID that will be used in the link to bridge Z2 to Z1.
 Let's name this new CID `CID9`.
-3) The tracker sends a *control message* to Z2, instructing it to add a new entry to its *File Sharing Table* to properly redirect the file to Z1.
+3) The tracker sends a *control message* to Z2, instructing it to add a new entry to its *Upstream File Sharing Table* to properly redirect the file to Z1.
 The message being sent is

 ```json
 {